Jump to content

 In the case of playing in moderation, I came to that decision after the end of my detox, when I was in a much fresher state of mind to think of how I consume media.
 I actually quit with the intention of not playing any game ever again; I only analyzed that playing was still okay for me as I pinned down that the problem for me were specific types of games, rather than all games as a whole.
 I still default to calling it a "Gacha addiction" but really it's more of a "predatory game design" addiction for me, which is a bit difficult to explain in a few short paragraphs, and which I have to call it as that now because a lot of console and even single-player games are implementing the same predatory mechanics that used to be exclusive to Gacha games just a few years back.

-As I've spent more time reading through the articles in Game Quitters and reading past topics here, it's also possible that I may not have been fully addicted to gaming as a whole to begin with, but maybe more obsessed with gaming.
-Still, I was not at a good place when all I did was play phone games, and I still get a very strong urge to go back if I think about the Gacha games I used to play for too long - my whole back tenses up and my arms get tense, my heart pounds and I get very worked up when I think of the puzzle-matching mechanics from Empires & Puzzles and the constant Poke-stop spinning I used to do.
-It's almost like my body is reminding me of why I shouldn't go back them moment the thought hovers too long, and I calm down after I reject it out of instinct.
+As I've spent more time reading through the articles in Game Quitters and reading past topics here, it's also possible that I may not have been fully addicted to gaming as a whole to begin with, but maybe more obsessed with gaming or something else entirely.
+Still, I was not at a good place when all I did was play phone games, and I still get a very strong urge to go back if I think about the Gacha games I used to play for too long - my heart pounds and I get very worked up when I think of the puzzle-matching mechanics from Empires & Puzzles and the constant Poke-stop spinning I used to do.
+It's almost like my body is reminding me of why I shouldn't go back them moment the thought hovers too long.

 Essentially I also did the same as you Joesulc, I made a list of games that I identified as problematic.
-I also defined "what do games mean for me" which is what also helped me change the types of games I play too.
+I also defined "what do games mean for me" which is what also helped me change the types of games I play to more positive experiences.

 Edited by D_Cozy